How to Prepare an Income Statement? A Simple 10-Step Business Guide

 Add up all the operating expenses listed on your trial balance report.
+Each expense line should be double-checked to make sure you have the correct figures.
 Enter the total amount into the income statement as the selling and administrative expenses line item.
 It’s located directly below the gross margin line.

 7. Calculate Your Income

 Subtract the selling and administrative expenses total from the gross margin.
-This will give you the pre-tax income.
+This will give you the amount of pre-tax income.
 Enter the amount at the bottom of the income statement.

 8. Include Income Taxes